ashish1993utd/Data-Visualization-Using-Tableau/README.md

 Question1 : How does Gross Earnings of the movie relate to Movie budget?

-Question2 : How does the popularity of an Actor relates to Movie's Success?
+Question2 : How does the popularity of an Actor relates to Movie's Success